 - Add the butter so it’s melted and then add the bacon and garlic.
 Stir and let cook for a few minutes until the bacon begins to get crispy, stirring occasionally (It’s okay if the bottom of the pot begins to look like it’s burning.
 All of this will be deglazed later and the flavor that’s cooking up right now is amazing and key to the recipe!)

 - Once crispy, add the beef to the pot and cook so it’s just very lightly browned (about 2 minutes of mixing around)

-- Add half of the wine (3/4 cup), the beef broth, tomato paste, pearl onions mushroom, thyme and tarragon.
+- Add half of the wine (3/4 cup), the beef broth, tomato paste, pearl onions, mushroom, thyme, tarragon and the bay leaf.
 Stir and secure the lid

 - Hit “Keep Warm/Cancel” and then hit “Manual” or “Pressure Cook” High Pressure for 15 minutes.
 Quick release when done